Hampton, Virginia: 2010 Census

 The Census estimate for 2005 shows that the city's population was down slightly to more, 145,579.

 The median income for a household in the city was $39,532, and the median income for a family was $46,110.
 Males had a median income of $31,666 versus $24,578 for females.
 The per capita income for the city was $19,774.
 About 8.8% of families and 11.3% of the population were below the poverty line, including 15.9% of those under age 18 and 8.6% of those age 65 or over.

 Arts and culture

 Arts and museums

 Hampton is home to several arts venues and museums dedicated to Hampton's rich history.
-Notable venues in the city include The American Theatre, the Casemate Museum, the Charles Taylor Visual Arts Center, Hampton History Museum, Hampton University Museum, the Performing & Creative Arts Center, and the Virginia Air & Space Center.
+Notable venues in the city include The American Theatre, the Casemate Museum, the Charles Taylor Visual Arts Center, the Hampton History Museum, the Hampton University Museum, the Performing & Creative Arts Center, and the Virginia Air & Space Center.

-The Hampton Coliseum, a multi-purpose arena built in 1968, serves as a major venue for entertainment acts such as WCW & WWE wrestling, musical concerts from artists such as The Grateful Dead and Phish and various regional sports games from the area.
+The Hampton Coliseum, a multi-purpose arena built in 1968, serves as a major venue for entertainment acts such as Monster Jam and WWE wrestling, musical concerts from artists such as Bruce Springsteen, The Rolling Stones, The Grateful Dead and Phish and various regional sports games from the area.
 The arena has a seating capacity of 9,800 to 13,800 depending on configuration.